 A killer blizzard on December 28, 1982, socked in the city with 16.5 inches of snow.
 The snow caved in the Metrodome and similar structures.

-A huge rainstorm on July 23, 1987, poured 10 inches of rain on the area in 7 hours, flooding Highway 12 – cars were floating like boats or completely under water.
+On July 23, 1987, a huge rainstorm – actually two thunderstorms that had merged – poured 10 inches of rain on the area in 7 hours.
+The storm didn’t move, flooding Highways 12 and 494 – cars were floating like boats or completely under water.
 A retaining wall broke and city workers pulled people from their cars.
 Highway 12 was closed but people kept trying to get through and some were diving into the water from a railroad bridge.
 Stores in Southdale were flooded and there was a “puddle” 2-3 ft. deep at Highway 7 and Louisiana.
+Many power outages resulted, and the rain and high winds closed the airport.
+Attendees at the Queen of the Lakes Coronation held at International Market Square were “held hostage” by the flooding.
 See footage from WCCO-TV’s Debbie Ely courtesy of tcmedia now.

 An early blizzard on Halloween 1991 caught people off guard and the Cities slowed to a near halt before the tons of snow could be removed.
 The storm broke many records, including the most single storm snow total (28.4″) and the most snow to fall in a 24 hour period (21).
 A site with stats on the blizzard is http://climate.umn.edu/doc/journal/top5/numberthree.htm